Diagnostic Medical Sonography

 What does this mean for sonographers?

-• The grandparenting window will be determined by the College and Alberta Health.
+• The College is updating the current grandparenting framework.
+The grandparenting window will be determined by the College and Alberta Health.

-• It is not anticipated that the regulation of sonographers will have any significant impact on practitioner availability and services to the public.
+• It is not anticipated that the regulation of sonographers will significantly impact practitioner availability and services to the public.

 Scroll to top